This post may feature affiliate links. Please read our disclosure policy.

-Tomatillos are an important component of Mexican cuisine — and for good reason!
-Find out exactly what they are, how to use them, plus some ideas for delicious plant-based recipes.
+Tomatillos are an important component of Mexican and Tex-Mex cuisine, and for good reason!
+Find out exactly what they are, how to cook with them, where to buy them, plus some ideas for delicious plant-based recipes in this detailed guide.

 Table of Contents

-Tomatillos are native to Central America, growing best in warm climates.
-In fact, there’s evidence of tomatillos being cultivated by the Aztecs as far back as 800 BC.
+Native to Central America, tomatillos are perfectly suited to thrive in warm climates.
+In fact, there’s evidence of tomatillos being cultivated by the Aztecs as far back as 800 BC!

 🍅 Tomatillos vs tomatoes